Last updated: May 9, 2026 | Originally published: April 18, 2026 | By Daniel Etheridge, CRNASchool.com

 Additional Resources

-- Otterbein’s Official Program Page (historical): otterbein.edu/programs/nurse-anesthesia-bsn-to-dnp
+- Otterbein’s Official Program Page (closure notice)

-- COA Accreditation Record: coacrna.org
+- COA Accreditation Record

-- Ohio Association of Nurse Anesthetists: oana.net
+- Ohio Association of Nurse Anesthetists

 - What Is a CRNA?
-Learn the role

-Disclaimer: Information is for educational purposes only.
-Program details verified against Otterbein University’s official program page and the Council on Accreditation (coacrna.org) as of April 2026.
-For the most current information, contact Otterbein University directly.
+Program details verified against Otterbein University’s official program page and the Council on Accreditation (coacrna.org) List of Accredited Programs (March 6, 2026) as of May 2026.
+For the most current information, contact Otterbein University and the COA directly.